rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

 2. Leader switches to coordinated time plan in its own TLC.
 3. Leader sends command to all followers to switch to coordinated time plan.
-4. Leader waits at own synchronisation step until synchronisation step is active in all followers.
-Leader must subscribe to S0004 *Synchronisation step* in all followers to verify this.
+4. Leader waits at own synchronization step until synchronization step is active in all followers.
+Leader must subscribe to S0004 *Synchronization step* in all followers to verify this.
 5. Leader activates input (S0013) *coordination can continue* in all followers about continued coordination.
 6. Coordination active.
 Leader continuously checks that coordination